These Oven Baked Pork Chops are filled with savory cranberry sausage stuffing. They only take 20 minutes to bake and make a perfect easy dinner!

 - 1/8 teaspoon pepper

 - Preheat oven to 400 degrees

-- Use a pairing knife to slice into the side of each pork chop to create a pocket for the stuffing.
+- Use a paring knife to slice into the side of each pork chop to create a pocket for the stuffing.

 - Add all stuffing ingredients to a large bowl until just combined, don’t overmix.

 - Scoop the stuffing into each pork chop, you’ll be able to stuff it with more than you think!
 Place the pork chops in a baking dish.

 - Add 4 Tablespoons of olive oil to a medium bowl along with the pork seasoning ingredients.
 Use a pastry brush to brush it over the pork chops.

 - Bake, uncovered, for 15-20 minutes, until the top of the pork chops begin to turn golden brown.

 - Serve with roasted potatoes and green beans and enjoy!

 Recipe cooking instructions conflict: